peterhellberg/hashids.rb/README.md

 ## What is it?

-hashids (Hash ID's) creates short, unique, decryptable hashes from unsigned integers.
+hashids (Hash ID's) creates short, unique, decodable hashes from unsigned integers.

 _(NOTE: This is **NOT** a true cryptographic hash, since it is reversible)_

 It was designed for websites to use in URL shortening, tracking stuff, or making pages private (or at least unguessable).

 This algorithm tries to satisfy the following requirements:

-1. Hashes must be unique and decryptable.
+1. Hashes must be unique and decodable.
 2. They should be able to contain more than one integer (so you can use them in complex or clustered systems).
 3. You should be able to specify minimum hash length.
 4. Hashes should not contain basic English curse words (since they are meant to appear in public places - like the URL).

 Instead of showing items as `1`, `2`, or `3`, you could show them as `jR`, `k5`, and `l5`.
-You don't have to store these hashes in the database, but can encrypt + decrypt on the fly.
+You don't have to store these hashes in the database, but can encode + decode on the fly.

 All integers need to be greater than or equal to zero.